 Truck Driver Responsibilities

-Over 5,000 large trucks and buses were involved in fatal crashes in 2018, according to the Federal Motor Carrier Safety Administration (FMCSA).
+Over 5,200 large trucks and buses were involved in fatal crashes in 2019, according to the Federal Motor Carrier Safety Administration (FMCSA).
 The FMCSA reported a number of reasons, or “harmful events,” that contributed to these accidents.
-It is worth noting that only about 2.4% of fatal truck accidents occurred in Rhode Island.
+In 2020, there were six fatalities due to truck accidents in Rhode Island.

 Driving in rural areas